Crimea: The Dawn of Modern Warfare: Reception

 In Issue 1 of Phoenix, Dave Mylie thought that the game was good value, saying "Physically the game is beyond criticism and definitely value for money."
 But although he found the rules "well written and clearly indexed", Mylie felt that the innovative actions system should have been explained better; he also highlighted some rule ambiguities, commenting, "the rules can be something of a problem and the player may find he has to do a little rule writing himself at times."
 He also warned that "The play of a tactical segment can take several hours and as there are twenty three strategic turns it can be a very, very long game."
 Nonetheless, he concluded with a positive note, saying, "Whether a player is looking for a relatively simple, complex, long or short game, Crimea provides the answer with its battle, basic and campaign games.
 It generates such a feel for the period that it must be regarded as a classic."

+In Issue 17 of the British wargaming magazine Perfidious Albion, several critics took turns analyzing this game.
+John Poole noted "There is a good historical feel to the game, but ... there is too much emphasis on historical unit accuracy at the expense of command and doctrine rules."
+Charles Vasey commented, "The rules were chock fulla holes ...
+I did not like the meshing of movement and time and felt it was the reason I would not play it again."
+Geoffrey Barnard pointed out that in most games, "players are often able to make splendid, finely calculated moves that would just never be made in a real battle.
+Crimea's one hex per turn battle rules are therefore for me much more satisfying..
+It is so pleasing to see a battle slowly disintegrate as each side gets an increasing number of its units disrupted due to morale."